Kyoto Aquarium Report – 7 attractions of Kyoto Aquarium

-“Penguin Sky Walker” is when the penguins go walkies, following behind the breeding staff, and don’t forget to look up sometimes whilst you’re at the aquarium, as you might find them above you!
+“Penguin Sky Walker” is when the penguins go walkies, following behind the breeding staff, and don’t forget to look up sometimes while you’re at the aquarium, as you might find them above you!
 They are so cute.

-The habitat for the penguins has been built in an undulated manner, so that the penguins cannot climb from the water and go directly to the hill.
-This is because the design replicates their natural environment in Southern Africa, meaning the penguins have to use the power of the waves to propel themselves onto the shore.
+The habitat for the penguins has been built in an undulated manner so that the penguins cannot climb from the water and go directly to the hill.
+This is because the design replicates their natural environment in Southern Africa, meaning the Penguins have to use the power of the waves to propel themselves onto the shore.
 You can see the penguin’s wild behavior at Kyoto Aquarium as part of their day-to-day living.

 No.3 – Dolphins

 Everyone who goes to the Kyoto Aquarium wants to watch the dolphins and their show at the Dolphin Stadium which is held twice a day.

 The Dolphin Stadium is set against a backdrop of wide-open, 180 degrees, panoramic backdrop of Umekoji park – a park that demonstrates Kyoto’s beautiful changing each season throughout the year.
 You can enjoy the show during any of the four seasons – during the cherry blossoms in Spring, or autumn colors in Autumn.

 The performance is unique, planned and created by Avex, who have four stages that six dolphins and staff perform on.